natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 Note there should be a bend in the elbow and knees of the skeleton.

-There is no real limit on the spine, neck or finger chain length.
+There is no real limit on the spine, neck or finger jnt chain length.

-The rig is made at Maya's default distance, where 1 unit = 1 cm.
+The rig is made at Maya's default distance scale, where 1 unit = 1 cm.
 A 6ft human would be 182.88 maya units (cm) tall.
 In other words the same as Unreal Engine.
 And also the size of the humanBody base sculpt mesh in the Maya 'content browser'.

 The rig supports global scaling and uniform scaling of most all individual joints.
 Non-uniform joint scaling is not currently supported.